Questions and Answers about our worship and the Episcopal Church

 What is Rite 2?

 Rite 2 is the The Book of Common Prayer’s contemporary language rite.
-At St. John’s, we use Rite 2 at our Saturday night ELEVATE service and our 9:15 am Sunday service.
+At St. John’s, we use Rite 2 at our 5:30 pm Saturday night service and our 9:15 am Sunday service.
 It is also the rite we use for Morning Prayer and Eucharist at St. John’s Episcopal School throughout the week.

 I’ve never been to a liturgical service.
 Will I be able to follow along?